Please enable JavaScript eh!

 Also note that while these are Applications, they are listed as directories.
 This is a bit beyond your pay scale at this point, but we will return to this later.
 For now check the Resources page for Application Bundles.

-In the above example using the ls command we included the option -1.
+In the above example using the ls command we included the option -1 (that is a digit 1, not a lower-case l).
 But we did not include an argument.

 Without an argument, the default action for this command (and many others) is to access files in the current directory.